couldbejake/UsefulResources/README.md

 **EXPERIMENTAL**

-- Add a classy Material Blur to your webpage with a simple experimental CSS hack:
+- Add a classy Material Blur to your webpage:

 ```background-color: rgba(255, 255, 255, 0.1);``` with ```backdrop-filter: blur(2px);```